AstroDule/cf3-doc/source/openstackcli/openstacklinux/openstacklinux.rst

-FAQ covers installation of OpenStackClient under Ubuntu 20.04 LTS and Python 3.
+FAQ covers installation of Openstack Client under Ubuntu 18.04 LTS and Python 3.
+This method works on Ubuntu 20.04 as well.
-Installation under other distros may be simillar.
+Installation under other distributions may be simillar.